verbruggenalex/autoalias/README.md

 within a composer project it will add any aliases from its bin folder that are not present yet in ~/.autoalias_aliases.
 That way you build up an aliases index for every file.

-Next on the program is to give you the possibility to control whitelisting or blacklisting certain files or paths.

 ## 2. Usage
 If all went well you should now receive a message when using one of